kmbhm1/supabase-pydantic/docs/examples/setup-slack-simple-fastapi.md

 This example is a simple demonstration of how to generate FastAPI schemas from the [Slack clone database](https://github.com/supabase/supabase/tree/master/examples/slack-clone/nextjs-slack-clone#2-run-slack-clone-quickstart) tutorial provided by Supabase.

+!!! info "New Feature - Insert and Update Models (Feb 16, 2025)"

+    The generated models now include specialized Insert and Update models for better type safety and validation.
+See the [Working with Insert and Update Models](insert-update-models.md) guide for details.

 ## Prerequisites

 You will need to have the following installed: